— 5 —

 Variable selection

-Here’s the problem.
 Our goal is not only to avoid rejecting the null model when \beta=0.
 This alone would be easy: Never reject anything.
 But our goal is also to actually reject the null model when \beta\ne0 and so we should.
 The higher the dimension d of our regression problem, the harder it generally is to find signal in the data.
+An F-test on all variables—when there are many—is safe, but it’s unlikely to find any signal in the data.

 Therefore, it is common practice to first select some promising variables from the set of all variables, before fitting a model on the selected variables.
 To select variables, we can again perform hypothesis tests.
 Specifically, we can test individual coefficients in the regression model to see if they are significantly large using the T-statistic: T^{\mathrm{obs}}_j = \hat\beta_j/s_j,\quad\text{with}\quad s_j^2 = \hat\sigma^2(X^TX)^{-1}_jj Call the p-value associated with the j-th test p_j.
 That is, p_j is the probability of seeing a value as extreme as T_j under the null model, i.e., \beta=0 and Gaussian errors.
 Again, under the null model all these p-values are uniformly distributed.

 Now consider the following two step procedure: